Ziva Abraham, PhD

 Microbiology Consultants, LLC

-Dr. Michael J. Miller is an internationally recognized microbiologist and subject matter expert in pharmaceutical microbiology and the validation and implementation of rapid microbiological methods (RMM).
-He is currently the President of Microbiology Consultants, LLC (http://microbiologyconsultants.com) and owner of http://rapidmicromethods.com, a website dedicated to the advancement of rapid methods within healthcare related industries.
+Dr. Michael J. Miller is an internationally recognized microbiologist and subject matter expert in pharmaceutical microbiology, contamination control and the validation of rapid microbiological methods.
+He is the President of Microbiology Consultants, LLC (http://microbiologyconsultants.com) and owner of http://rapidmicromethods.com, an educational website dedicated to the advancement of rapid microbiological methods.

-For 30+ years, he has held numerous R&D, manufacturing, quality, business development and executive leadership roles at multinational firms such as Johnson & Johnson, Eli Lilly and Company and Bausch & Lomb.
-In his current role, Dr. Miller provides technical, quality and regulatory solutions in support of RMMs, sterile and non-sterile pharmaceutical manufacturing, contamination control and GMPs.
+For more than 30 years, he has held numerous R&D, manufacturing, quality, business development and executive leadership roles at Johnson & Johnson, Eli Lilly and Company and Bausch & Lomb.
+In his current role, Dr. Miller consults with multinational companies in the areas of microbiology, quality and regulatory affairs in support of rapid methods, sterile and non-sterile pharmaceutical manufacturing and contamination control.

-Dr. Miller has authored more than 100 technical publications and presentations and is the editor of PDA’s Encyclopedia of Rapid Microbiological Methods.
-He currently serves on the editorial and scientific review boards for American Pharmaceutical Review, European Pharmaceutical Review and the PDA Journal of Science and Technology.
-Dr. Miller is the chairperson for PDA's Technical Report #33 and currently serves as an advisor to the USP Microbiology Expert Committee in the area of rapid sterility testing.
+Dr. Miller has authored more than 100 technical publications and presentations and currently serves on the editorial and scientific review boards for American Pharmaceutical Review, European Pharmaceutical Review and the PDA Journal.
+Dr, Miller is the chairperson for the current revision of PDA Technical Report #33: and has served as an advisor to the USP Microbiology Expert Committee in the area of rapid sterility testing.

-Dr. Miller holds a Ph.D. in Microbiology and Biochemistry from Georgia State University.
+Dr. Miller holds a Ph.D. in Microbiology and Biochemistry from Georgia State University (GSU), a B.A. in Anthropology and Sociology from Hobart College.

 HORIBA Advanced Techno, Co., Ltd.